-Most likely, students will see a similar variety of learning experiences and strategies, just as they would encounter in the classroom, but obviously adapted for a virtual environment.
+Students will probably see a similar variety of learning experiences and strategies as they would encounter in the classroom.
+However, they will be adapted to a virtual environment.
 For example:

 - Video (e.g., live-streamed, or recorded lectures, links to YouTube, or Zoom conferences with the instructor and other students)

 - Audio (e.g., podcasts and other recorded audio files)

 - Text (e.g., announcements, written lectures, primary source articles, blog posts, and of course your textbooks)

 Professors may also have live discussions where students will log in during the regular class time.
 Students may need to follow threaded discussion posts throughout the week.

 Exams and quizzes might be proctored using a webcam, open-book, and open-note.
 These may be timed, or transformed into a “take-home” project.

 There will be an adjustment period.
 But, most students tend to adapt quickly.
 In addition to professors and TAs, the Career Services department is a critical resource when supporting students through times of change.